AleoNet/welcome/documentation/guides/aleo/03_language.md

 // The `transfer_public_to_private` function turns a specified amount
 // from the mapping `account` into a record for the specified receiver.
 //
-// This function preserves privacy for the receiver's record, however
+// This function publicly reveals the sender, the receiver, and the specified amount.
-// it publicly reveals the sender and the specified amount. function transfer_public_to_private:
+// However, subsequent methods using the receiver's record can preserve the receiver's privacy. function transfer_public_to_private:
     // Input the receiver.
-    input r0 as address.public;
+    input r0 as address.private;
     // Input the amount.
     input r1 as u64.public;
     // Construct a record for the receiver. cast r0 r1 into r2 as credits.record;
     // Decrement the balance of the sender publicly. async transfer_public_to_private self.caller r1 into r3;
     // Output the record of the receiver. output r2 as credits.record;

-    // Output the future of the decrement operation. output r3 as token.aleo/transfer_public_to_private.future;
+    // Output the finalize future.
+    output r3 as credits.aleo/transfer_public_to_private.future;

 finalize transfer_public_to_private:
     // Input the sender.
     input r0 as address.public;
     // Input the amount.
     input r1 as u64.public;

-    // Retrieve the balance of the sender.
+    // Retrieve the balance of the sender. get account[r0] into r2;
-    // If `account[r0]` does not exist, 0u64 is used.
-    get.or_use account[r0] 0u64 into r2;

     // Decrements `account[r0]` by `r1`.
-    // If `r2 - r1` underflows, `trasfer_public_to_private` is reverted.
+    // If `r2 - r1` underflows, `transfer_public_to_private` is reverted.
     sub r2 r1 into r3;
     // Updates the balance of the sender. set r3 into account[r0];
 ```